sweattep/modern_quotes/README.md

 >the more you know, the more you accumulate

+>If the song was created more than 120 years ago and the author is unknown, it is likely in the public domain

 >the difference between passing a test and knowing it's right

 >the amount of time he spent stretching, and strengthening, and band work, and massage